edbrad/pyACCESS/README.md

 ![api browser get - ](./images/api/api_get_example.PNG)

-When a direct/non-brower-based call to the API is made, response is in standard JSON text format:
+When a direct/non-brower-based call to the API is made, response is in standard JSON text format.
+Below is an example using **PostMan**, a free REST Client utility for exploring and testing REST APIs

 ![api direct get - ](./images/api/api_get_CP_example.PNG)